My Car Sounds Louder - Diagnose It

 Bearings hold the crankshaft in place, allowing it to rotate within the engine block.
 As you can probably imagine, this is an essential job, and when the bearings wear out completely, the consequences can be catastrophic.
 Your engine will seize up.

-That's why, if you've noticed a loud knocking sound from the front of your car, you should have it inspected by a mechanic as soon as possible.
+That's why, if you've noticed a loud knocking sound from the front of your car, you should book a diagnostic test as soon as possible.
 This guide explains other reasons why your car might be making a knocking sound.

 A loud grinding sound from the front of your car indicates that your engine oil may be low.
 Without oil to lubricate them, engine parts rub together, eventually causing damage.